 The Blob Brush is an exception to the standard method of creating paths in Illustrator.
 This tool creates outlined and filled shapes as you draw — long time users may recall the added steps of having to draw with the standard Paintbrush Tool and then “create outlines” from selected paths in the past.
 In this way, the Blob Brush actually behaves more like a brush than the Paintbrush tool, at least in a traditional sense.

 - Select the tool from the toolbox.
 It can be found nested beneath the Paintbrush Tool.
 Now, choose a brush from the Brush Panel.

 - Next, simply press your pen to the tablet and draw a stroke across your document.
-As in the case with the Paintbrush Tool, without enabling pressure, your stroke is going to look pretty boring.
+As in the case with the Paintbrush Tool, without enabling pressure, your stroke is going to look pretty boring — consider enabling pressure sensivitity.

 Similar to the Paintbrush, the Blob Brush Tool can offer unique behaviors by adjusting its options.
 You can modify the Tool Options by double tapping on the Blob Brush Tool in the toolbox.

-The next set of options should familiar, as it works the same as a Calligraphic brush within the brush panel.
-Except this time it applies to the tool itself.
+The next set of options should be familiar, as they work the same as a Calligraphic brush within the brush panel, except this time it applies to the tool itself.

 - From the dropdown menu to the right of the “Size”, change the setting from the default “Fixed” to “Pressure”.

 - Next, increase the variation slider to equal the size of the brush.
 In doing this, you set a smaller brush size based on the lightest touch of your pen to the tablet and a larger brush size based on a heavier touch.